tangfu/Cash/README.md

 enjoy it, for better or for worse.
 I invite you to take it apart, break it, add to it, and anything else you might dream up.

+As you may have noticed, this is not the best, or most professional code out there.
+Feel more than free to email me, send in a patch, or fork it and show me how it's done.
+I'll just be glad to learn more, and get more features into Cash.

 Features
 ===
 -